Myth: Bigfoot Hunters (2021) Review

-Myth: Bigfoot Hunters begins with Jack Taggard (Jack Rooney) waking up, having breakfast and driving to work.
+Myth: Bigfoot Hunters begins with Jack Taggard (Jack Rooney) waking up, having breakfast, and driving to work.
 He’ll soon wish his alarm hadn’t gone off, but not as much as the audience will.

-At only an hour-long I figured Myth: Bigfoot Hunters would make a good quick watch.
+At only an hour long, I figured Myth: Bigfoot Hunters would make a good quick watch.
 The acting was my first clue that I guessed wrong.
-This is the only credit for much of the cast which makes me think writer/director Brando Snider, who also has no other credits, decided to make a movie and recruited some friends to star in it.
+This is the only credit for much of the cast, which makes me think writer/director Brando Snider, who also has no other credits, decided to make a movie and recruited some friends to star in it.
 The one talented performer in the film, Cindy Maples (Morbid Colors, 10/31) shows up as Jack’s wife who also went missing in the forest.

 Even worse, for the first twenty minutes of the film, nothing happens to divert your attention from the acting.
-There’s so much footage of people walking through the woods Myth: Bigfoot Hunters began to resemble one of the less interesting Bigfoot documentaries.
+There’s so much footage of people walking through the woods, Myth: Bigfoot Hunters began to resemble one of the less interesting Bigfoot documentaries.

 Then they find an intestine sitting in a small pool of blood, which is passed off as a man whose been torn apart.
-I’d have expected a lot more blood even if they couldn’t afford to show the body.
+I’d have expected a lot more blood, even if they couldn’t afford to show the body.
 What we do see of Bigfoot looks decent enough, covered in long, coarse silver-grey fur.
-We never see its face though.
+We never see its face, though.

-The plot eventually draws in a missing EPA agent named Bailey Travis (Alexa Raye, Lakota Girls), military experiments that involve giving animals STDs, a Native shaman (Lloyd Hyderkhan) and the remains of a mysterious building which, despite supposedly being deep in the woods has a paved road clearly visible behind it.
+The plot eventually draws in a missing EPA agent named Bailey Travis (Alexa Raye, Lakota Girls), military experiments that involve giving animals STDs, a Native shaman (Lloyd Hyderkhan) and the remains of a mysterious building that, despite supposedly being deep in the woods, has a paved road clearly visible behind it.
 By the end, so little was explained and there were so many things left hanging that, along with its hour-long running time, Myth: Bigfoot Hunters feels like it was intended to be the first episode of a YouTube series.

 Myth: Bigfoot Hunters is available on several digital platforms via Green Apple Entertainment.
-I saw it on Tubi, and if it’s available in your country that would be your second best choice.
+I saw it on Tubi, and if it’s available in your country, that would be your second-best choice.
 Your best choice would be not to bother.